-- Imported purebred Simmental cattle registered or eligible for registration in a Register, recognised by the Society.
+- Imported purebred Simmental cattle registered or eligible for registration.

 2. Animals eligible for registration are:

-- Purebred animals born from recipient cows obtained under contracted ovum transplant arrangements between the owner of the donor cow and a Registered Herd Owner.
+- Purebred animals born from recipient cows obtained under contracted Embryo transplant arrangements between the owner of the donor cow and a Registered Herd Owner.

 NOTE: Unregistered heifer calves may not be purchased from unregistered breeders for registration in a Registered Herd Owner’s own herd unless bred under contract in Regulation 2 (b).

-5. The Council shall allot to each herd on registration a herd number which shall remain the exclusive property of the registered owner of the herd.
+6. The Council shall allot to each herd joining the Society, a herd number which shall remain the exclusive property of the registered owner of the herd.

-8. Any person wishing to register a new herd shall be or shall become an Ordinary Member of the Society and shall apply for the registration of his herd on a form approved by the Council and forward the completed form and required fees to the Society Office.
+9. Any person wishing to register a new herd shall be or shall become an Active/Breeding Member of the Society and shall apply for the registration of his herd on a form approved by the Council and forward the completed form and required fees to the Society Office.

 12. A Base Cow shall be identifiable by ear tag or other means acceptable to the Council.